briannakincaid/Assignment_6/README.md

 # Assignment 6

+Please note: Bude.R and Bude.Rmd both run properly in the console, but knitr was stuggling to knit the Rmd file.
+It took me a couple of tries to get it to compile to a PDF, but the code does work.

 ## Bude exploration

 - Find the town of Bude in Western England.
 This is a town that is well-known as a beach resort.
 You're going to make two maps of Bude – a road map and a watercolor map.